FraQTech/resn4boostr/data/README.md

 # Data placement

 This repository does not include BOOSTR data files.
+The CSV of the BOOSTR Partial Release dataset used in this project is available at https://zenodo.org/records/4088982

 Place the partial release CSV in the repository root: